input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/3_Alonzo-white-exercise-3.md

 # Alonzo White Testnet Exercise Sheet 3 "Submitting Transactions Containing Basic Plutus Scripts"

 In the first exercise, you set up and ran a passive Cardano node that was connected to the Alonzo White testnet.
 You may also have participated in the Alonzo hard fork in the optional [Exercise 2](2_Alonzo-white-exercise-2.md).
-In this exercise, you will build and submit transactions to the Testnet that contain pre-compiled Plutus script and use the node CLI to manage the test ada that you have obtained via payment addresses and UTxOs.
+In this exercise, you will build and submit transactions to the Testnet that contain pre-compiled Plutus scripts and use the node CLI to manage the test ada that you have obtained via payment addresses and UTxOs.

 ## Prerequisites